Characters: Gekkan Shoujo Nozaki-kun

 - Digging Yourself Deeper: All of his attempts at getting Seo to stay away from him just give her more reasons to hang out with him.

-- Face of a Thug: Readers have observed Wakamatsu's physical appearance is at odds with his personality.
+- Face of a Thug: Wakamatsu's physical appearance is somewhat at odds with his personality.
 He's a tall, muscular basketball player with Tsurime Eyes that can become surprisingly harsh looking when he's emotionally distressed or in deep concentration, and yet he's got the temperament of a sweet, impressionable little boy.

 - Fragile Flower: He easily starts sobbing if he feels he's being picked on, or when feeling sorry for someone else.